NandiniMandaviya/speaker-transcription-api/README.md

 Alternatively, send a POST request to: http://127.0.0.1:8000/transcribe

-Use Body → form-data:
+Use Body → form-data, Key:file, Type:File, Value:<your .wav file>
-Key	Type	Value
-file	File	<your .wav file>